 Call Our Pennsylvania Disability Attorneys if Your Doctor is Not Cooperative

 The importance of medical evidence when applying for Social Security disability benefits cannot be understated.
 Your doctor’s statement and input will greatly increase your chances of receiving the benefits you deserve.
 Unfortunately, your doctor is not required to help you.
 This is only one of the reasons why you should have one of our Allentown disability attorneys working at your side.
-Call Young, Marr & Associates at (215) 515-2954 to review your options.
+Call Young, Marr, Mallis & Associates at (215) 515-2954 to review your options.